aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

  * `cdk docs`        open CDK documentation
 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See [CONTRIBUTING] (CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License

 This library is licensed under the MIT-0 License.
-See the [LICENSE](LICENSE)file.
+See the [LICENSE] (LICENSE)file.